Rules, Tips, and Strategies for Spanish 21

 5. Follow a Spanish 21 Strategy Chart

 If you’re still struggling to come to grips with the game, there’s one final tip that you can follow that will make the game even easier to play.
-Just as in blackjack, players can take advantage of a strategy chart that compares the dealer’s upcard to your hand and advises you on whether you should hit, stand or surrender.
+Just as in any online casino game, players can take advantage of a strategy chart that compares the dealer’s upcard to their hand and advises them on whether they should hit, stand, or surrender.
 It’s very easy to follow and makes it a must for any beginner.
-Over time, it will become second nature on what you should do and when.
+Over time, it will become second nature to know what you should do and when.

 Play Blackjack and Other Exciting Casino Games at BetMGM